-Today: The 1950 final in Brazil remains the highest attendance ever at a football match
+This time, the 1950 final in Brazil which remains the highest attendance ever at a football match

 The way Russia feels about the Miracle on Ice.

 The way Britain feels about the Revolutionary War.

 The way Alexander Karelin feels about Rulon Gardner.

 Wow, sorry, this writer’s American bias got way out of control there!

 Anyway, all those emotions – that’s how Brazil still feels about the 1950 FIFA World Cup.